MicrosoftDocs/azure-devops-yaml-schema/task-reference/py-pi-publisher-v0.md

 Use this task to create and upload an sdist or wheel to a PyPI-compatible index using Twine.

-This task builds an sdist package by running `python setup.py sdist` using the Python instance in `PATH`.
-It can optionally build a universal wheel in addition to the sdist.
+This task builds an sdist package by running `python setup.py sdist` with the Python instance in `PATH`.
+In addition to the sdist, it can optionally build a universal wheel.
 It will upload the package to a PyPI index using `twine`.
 The task will install the `wheel` and `twine` packages with `python -m pip install --user`.
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->